Coma: Causes

 Many types of problems can cause a coma.
 Forty percent of comatose states result from drug poisoning.
 Certain drug use under certain conditions can damage or weaken the synaptic functioning in the ascending reticular activating system (ARAS) and keep the system from properly functioning to arouse the brain.
 Secondary effects of drugs, which include abnormal heart rate and blood pressure, as well as abnormal breathing and sweating, may also indirectly harm the functioning of the ARAS and lead to a coma.
-Given that drug poisoning is the cause for a large portion of patients in a coma, hospitals first test all comatose patients by observing pupil size and eye movement, through the vestibular-ocular reflex.
+Given that drug poisoning is the cause for a large portion of patients in a coma, hospitals first test all comatose patients by observing pupil size and eye movement, through the vestibular–ocular reflex.
 (See Diagnosis below.)

 The second most common cause of coma, which makes up about 25% of cases, is lack of oxygen, generally resulting from cardiac arrest.
-The Central Nervous System (CNS) requires a great deal of oxygen for its neurons.
-Oxygen deprivation in the brain, also known as hypoxia, causes sodium and calcium from outside of the neurons to decrease and intracellular calcium to increase, which harms neuron communication.
+The central nervous system (CNS) requires a great deal of oxygen for its neurons.
+Oxygen deprivation in the brain, or cerebral hypoxia, causes sodium and calcium from outside of the neurons to decrease and intracellular calcium to increase, which harms neuron communication.
 Lack of oxygen in the brain also causes ATP exhaustion and cellular breakdown from cytoskeleton damage and nitric oxide production.

-Twenty percent of comatose states result from the side effects of a stroke.
+Twenty percent of comatose states result from an ischemic stroke, brain hemorrhage, or brain tumor.
 During a stroke, blood flow to part of the brain is restricted or blocked.
-An ischemic stroke, brain hemorrhage, or tumor may cause restriction of blood flow.
+An ischemic stroke, brain hemorrhage, or brain tumor may cause restriction of blood flow.
 Lack of blood to cells in the brain prevents oxygen from getting to the neurons, and consequently causes cells to become disrupted and die.
-As brain cells die, brain tissue continues to deteriorate, which may affect the functioning of the ARAS.
+As brain cells die, brain tissue continues to deteriorate, which may affect the functioning of the ARAS, causing unconsciousness and coma.

-The remaining 15% of comatose cases result from trauma, excessive blood loss, malnutrition, hypothermia, hyperthermia, hyperammonemia, abnormal glucose levels, and many other biological disorders.
+Comatose cases can also result from traumatic brain injury, excessive blood loss, malnutrition, hypothermia, hyperthermia, hyperammonemia, abnormal glucose levels, and many other biological disorders.
 Furthermore, studies show that 1 out of 8 patients with traumatic brain injury experience a comatose state.

+Heart-related causes of coma include cardiac arrest, ventricular fibrillation, ventricular tachycardia, atrial fibrillation, myocardial infarction, heart failure, arrhythmia when severe, cardiogenic shock, myocarditis, and pericarditis.
+Respiratory arrest is the only lung condition to cause coma, but many different lung conditions can cause decreased level of consciousness, but do not reach coma.

+Other causes of coma include severe or persistent seizures, kidney failure, liver failure, hyperglycemia, hypoglycemia, and infections involving the brain, like meningitis and encephalitis.